BinhQuocLy/aws-terraform-three-tier/README.md

 # AWS-Terraform Three Tier with High Availability

-A highly available three-tier architecture with AWS.
+A native AWS three-tier architecture with high availability and provisioned by Terraform.

 ![diagram2](docs/diagram2.png)